Rehabilitation services: Speech therapySkip section navigation

 Parkinson's disease is a disorder of the brain that leads to shaking (tremors) and difficulty with walking, movement, and coordination.

-Sister Kenny Rehabilitation Institute offers Lee Silverman Voice Treatment (LSVT®) Big and Loud Therapy to empower those living with Parkinson's disease to speak loud and move big.
+Courage Kenny Rehabilitation Institute offers Lee Silverman Voice Treatment (LSVT®) Big and Loud Therapy to empower those living with Parkinson's disease to speak loud and move big.

 Losing the ability to communicate can be a devastating loss.
 People who have trouble communicating often feel misunderstood, isolated and depressed.
 Our speech therapists (also called speech-language pathologists) help people of all ages who are having trouble communicating or swallowing or have cognition issues.

 Speech therapy focuses on restoring speech and language skills, cognition and swallowing function lost due to illness or injury.
 Many health issues can cause these difficulties, including autism, stroke, Parkinson's disease, head and neck cancer and brain injury.